Is Your Style Data Secure? Comparing AI and Traditional Virtual Fittings

 How does virtual fitting room technology store your body measurements?

-Retailers generally store body data either as raw images or as anonymized numerical data points that represent your physical proportions.
-Secure systems convert your measurements into encrypted code, making it difficult for unauthorized parties to reconstruct your actual image from the stored files.
+Retailers generally store body data either as raw images or as anonymised numerical data points that represent your physical proportions.
+Secure systems convert your measurements into encrypted code, making it difficult for unauthorised parties to reconstruct your actual image from the stored files.

 Is it worth using a virtual fitting room if it requires private photos?

-The convenience of accurate sizing often outweighs the privacy risks if the platform utilizes robust security measures like data anonymization and immediate deletion.
+The convenience of accurate sizing often outweighs the privacy risks if the platform utilises robust security measures like data anonymisation and immediate deletion.
 Users must weigh the benefit of fewer returns against the sensitivity of the biometric data being shared with the fashion brand.

 This article is part of AlvinsClub's AI Fashion Intelligence series.